- Advancement Exam Deadline

 Establish Your Committee

 You will need a committee of at least three ladder faculty members one of which will act as your wiseperson.
 Notify the Staff Graduate Advisor that you are planning to schedule your advancement to book a room and to have ready the required forms (Form I and Form II) for the exam.
 The required Form I: Committee Nomination of Doctoral Degree must be submitted 4 to 6 weeks before your scheduled exam.
 The committee must be approved by the Graduate Division before your exam.
 If you are a theorist, you will need two theorists and one experimentalist on your committee.
 If you are an experimentalist, you will need two experimentalists and one theorist.
 Your committee must be made up of at least three ladder (tenure track) UCSB faculty members (not lecturer, adjunct, etc).
 See this link for additional information on requirements of your doctoral committee.
-Three members of your advancement committee must serve on your supervising committee; as a result, many advancement committees will have 4 faculty.
+Three members of your advancement committee must serve on your supervising committee.
 Your committee chairperson must be a Physics faculty member, but if your primary research advisor is a faculty member from another department, they may serve on your committee as co-chair.
 A Physics faculty member must also serve as co-chair.
 For more details on Graduate Division committee requirements, visit this link.
 Work with the Staff Graduate Advisor to prepare the Form II: Report on Doctoral Degree Qualifying Exams.
 This Form II must be completed after your advancement exam to indicate whether or not you passed.

 Schedule the Exam